 When Will I know if I am eligible for HEAR?

 The CAO will email your official email address in the last week of June.

 What happens after I receive a UCC Offer?

-The UCC PLUS + programme will be in contact with all HEAR students via email (using your CAO email address) after you receive your UCC offer with details of the compulsory HEAR orientation programme : Orientation for ACCESS UCC PLUS Programme , and also details of the supports you will receive when you register; click here for more information on the supports available in ACCESS UCC PLUS programme.
+The ACCESS UCC PLUS Programme will be in contact with all HEAR students via email (using your CAO email address) after you receive your UCC offer, with details of the compulsory HEAR orientation programme : Orientation for ACCESS UCC PLUS Programme , and also details of the supports you will receive when you register; click here for more information on the supports available in ACCESS UCC PLUS programme.
 UCC HEAR Orientation has been online is in person for Autumn 2022 so please keep an eye on our website if you hope to attend UCC as its is mandatory to attend your HEAR orientation to receive your supports.